mstrens/grbl_controller_esp32/README.md

 Gpio16 is the Serial port Rx from ESP32; It has to be connected to TX pin from GRBL Gpio17 is the Serial port Tx from ESP32; It has to be connected to RX pin from GRBL Note : Grnd has to be common between ESP32 and GRBL computer.

+For Nunchuk, we use 4 wires
+5V = Vcc
+Grnd
+Gpio21 = SDA
+Gpio22 = SCL